 For Milongueras

-To me milonguera is an honorary title even though she is not a professional performer but a social dancer.
-Dancing with a milonguera is a pleasure because she dances not to show off her expertise but for her partner's enjoyment.
-Her refined dancing skills allow her to focus on the partner instead of herself, her well-trained body and extensive experience enable her to make him feel comfortable even in the most complex movements, and her exceptional musicality turns dancing with her into an indulgence.
+To me, "milonguera" is an honorary title for a tango woman, even though she is not a professional performer but just a social dancer.
+Dancing with a milonguera is a rare pleasure because she dances for her partner, not for herself.
+Her skill allows her to focus entirely on him, ensuring harmony and connection.
+With a well-trained body and years of experience, she maintains fluidity and cohesion, even in the most intricate movements.
+Her refined musicality transforms every dance into an indulgence.

-A milonguera has transcended the narrowness of egocentric popular ideas like individualism and feminism.
-She understands that tango is teamwork, that the gratification of tango comes from cooperation and sharing, that her own enjoyment of the dance hinges on her partner, and that unless he is happy she cannot be so.
-Therefore, she gives her undivided attention to him, just as he does to her.
-Tango is an altruist dance, and a milonguera is an altruist.
+A milonguera has transcended the narrowness of egocentric ideologies like individualism and feminism.
+She understands that tango is a partnership, where true gratification comes from cooperation and shared experience.
+Her joy is intertwined with her partner’s; she knows that unless he is happy, she cannot be.
+Therefore, she gives him her undivided attention, just as he does to her.
+Tango is an altruistic dance, and a milonguera is, above all, an altruist.

-A milonguera connects to her partner by leaning into him with a soft yet firm pressure of her torso against his, tuning to the signals emitted from his chest.
-She elongates her body upwards until it likes the taut string of a violin that can vibrate at his slightest touch.
-With her head nestled tenderly on his cheek, she remains weightless, entirely relaxed and pliable in his embrace.
-Her weight rests on the ball of her standing foot, maintaining stability with the entire foot including the heel in contact with the floor.
-Her right hand lies calmly in his left hand without weight, while her left arm hooks over his right shoulder to secure a solid connection.
-But she does not rely on him for balance, thus she feels very light.
-(See Raul Cabral, Driving and Synchronization.)
+A milonguera connects to her partner by leaning into him with a gentle yet firm pressure of her chest against his, attuned to the subtle signals of his torso.
+She elongates her body as if she were a taut violin string, ready to vibrate at his slightest touch.
+With her head resting tenderly on his cheek, she remains weightless—relaxed, pliable, and fully present in his arms.
+Her balance is impeccable, with her weight grounded on the ball of her foot while maintaining stability through her entire stance.
+Her right hand rests lightly in his left, while her left arm hooks over his right shoulder, securing a solid connection.
+Yet, she never relies on him for balance, making her feel remarkably light (see Raul Cabral, Driving and Synchronization).

-A milonguera dances beautifully, but for her tango is not an exhibition but an expression of music and feelings with intimate interaction with her partner.
-Steps are the tools she uses to stay connected, express her emotions, communicate with him, infect him, and to bring contentment to him.
-They are a part of what makes tango a loving, soulful, intimate, and comforting dance.
+A milonguera dances beautifully, but for her, tango is not a performance—it is an expression of music and emotion.
+Steps are merely the medium through which she connects, communicates, and nurtures her partner’s experience.
+They are a part of what makes tango an intimate, introspective, soulful, and deeply comforting dance.

-She has danced tango for more than ten years and has amassed extensive expertise and experience.
-Her mastery is such that she can dance intuitively, without the need for conscious consideration of the steps, allowing her to focus on her partner and ensure his enjoyment.
-She knows all the tricks to please him - caressing him with her body when she twists it in his arms, letting her chest trundle on his torso when swiveling her hips, massaging his chest with her breasts in ocho cortado, wrapping his body with her body in molinete, and entangles his leg with her leg in sacada, etc. She is a master of the art of seduction.
+She has spent at least ten to fifteen years immersed in tango, amassing a wealth of knowledge and experience.
+Her mastery is such that she dances instinctively, without needing to think about the steps, allowing her to focus entirely on her partner.
+She knows every nuance that brings him pleasure—caressing him with her body, letting her chest glide against his as she swivels her hips, massaging his chest with her breasts in ocho cortado, enveloping him in molinete, and entwining her leg with his in sacada.
+She is a master of the art of seduction.

 P.S.